• Study level

 Objectives

-To position oneself as an executive in the cosmetics industry, acquire the scientific and technical fundamentals for formulation and introduce students to chemical engineering applied to the field of cosmetics.
+To position yourself as an executive in the cosmetics industry, acquire the scientific and technical fundamentals for formulation and introduce students to chemical engineering applied to the cosmetics field.

 • Cosmetic emulsion